theme6/wp-portkey/README.md

 ## Usage

 ## Developing
 While you are developing the theme run `grunt develop` in your terminal.
-This will compile your SASS files, watch for any file changes and refreshes the browser through (Livereload)[http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions] when any file changes.
+This will compile your SASS files, watch for any file changes and refreshes the browser through [Livereload](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions) when any file changes.

 ## Building
 Run `grunt build`, to build your theme.
 During build the CSS and JS files are concatenated, minified and revision-ed.
-This is done using (Grunt Usemin task)[https://github.com/yeoman/grunt-usemin].
+This is done using [Grunt Usemin task](https://github.com/yeoman/grunt-usemin).

 Follow the *exact* tags and attributes shown to include js and css files.
 Since we are replacing the `get_template_directory_uri()` with a string search and replace during the build process.